Life Span

 Care of Peanut and Hackberry

-Care of Peanut and Hackberry include pruning, fertilizers, watering etc. Peanut pruning is done No pruning needed and Hackberry pruning is done Remove damaged leaves, Remove dead branches, Remove dead leaves and Remove tight V-branching crotches.
+Care of Peanut and Hackberry include pruning, fertilizers, watering etc. Peanut pruning is done and Hackberry pruning is done Remove damaged leaves, Remove dead branches, Remove dead leaves and Remove tight V-branching crotches.
 In summer Peanut needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Hackberry needs Average Water and in winter, it needs Average Water.